vuejs/vue-cli/docs/dev-guide/ui-api.md

 })
 ```

+### onPluginReload

-`onPluginReload`: Called when the plugin is reloaded.
+Called when the plugin is reloaded.

 ```js
 api.onPluginReload((project) => {